MicrosoftDocs/learn/learn-pr/language/dotnet-debug-visual-studio-azure-web-apps/includes/3-deploy-the-app-to-azure.md

 6. Next, create a new app service instance by selecting the green **+ Create new** icon.
 In the new app service dialog, enter or verify the following values:

-   >[NOTE!]
+   > [!NOTE]
-   > For the sandbox environment, you may need to wait until the values become available in the dialog.
-This may take a few moments.
+   > For the sandbox environment, you may need to wait a few moments until the values become available in the dialog.

     | Setting | Value  |
     | --- | --- |